matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 ## Note on `factory deps`

 Under the hood, zkSync stores not bytecodes of contracts, but [specially formatted](#format-of-bytecode-hash) hashes of their bytecodes.
 You can see that even the [ContractDeployer](./system-contracts.md#contractdeployer) system contract accepts the bytecode hash of the deployed contract and not its bytecode.
-However, in order for contract deployment to succeed, the operator needs to know the bytecode.
+However, for contract deployment to succeed, the operator needs to know the bytecode.
 Exactly for this reason the `factory_deps` (i.e. factory dependencies) field for transactions is used: it contains the bytecodes that should be known to the operator in order for this transaction to succeed.
 Once the transaction succeeds, these bytecodes will be published on L1 and will be considered as "known" to the operator forever.

 Some examples of usage are:
-- The obvious one, is when you deploy a contract, you need to provide its code in the `factory_deps` field.
+The obvious one is when you deploy a contract, you need to provide its code in the `factory_deps` field.
 - On zkSync, factories (i.e. contracts that can deploy other contracts) do not store bytecodes of their dependencies, i.e. contracts that they can deploy.
 They only store their hashes.
 That's why you need to include *all* the bytecodes of the dependencies in the `factory_deps` field.

-Both of these examples are already seemlessly done under the hood by our [hardhat plugin](../../../api/hardhat/getting-started.md).
+Both of these examples are already seamlessly done under the hood by our [hardhat plugin](../../../api/hardhat/getting-started.md).

 Note, that the factory deps do not necessarily have to be used by the transaction in any way.
 These are just markers that these bytecodes should be published on L1 with this transaction.
 If your contract contains a lot of various factory dependencies and they do not fit inside a single L1 block, you can split the list of factory dependencies between multiple transactions.

-For example, let's say that you want to deploy a contract `A` that can also deploy contracts `B` and `C`.
+For example, let's say that you want to deploy contract `A` which can also deploy contracts `B` and `C`.
 This means that you will have three factory dependencies for your deployment transaction: `A`,`B` and `C`.
 If the pubdata required to publish all of them is too large to fit into one block, you can send a dummy transaction with only factory dependencies `A` and `B` (assuming their combined length is small enough) and do the actual deploy with a second transaction while providing the bytecode of contract `C` as a factory dependency for it.
 Note, that if some contract *on its own* is larger than the allowed limit per block, this contract has to be split into smaller ones.

 ### L1->L2 communication